 Technology, whether standard or optional, is a big part of the STS picture.
 A Performance Algorithm Liftfoot system controls transmission operation to enhance spirited driving.
 Two-mode Magnetic Ride Control is optional.
 Keyless Access lets you enter and start the vehicle by carrying a special key fob.
 Smart Remote Start operates from up to 200 feet away.

 Optional Adaptive Cruise Control uses radar to maintain a set distance from vehicles ahead.
 IntelliBeam automatically selects either the high- or low-beam headlights in response to oncoming lights.
 The driver gets a four-color head-up display.

-A high-performance STS-V sedan joins the 2006 lineup.
-It packs a supercharged 4.4-liter V-8 that generates 469 horsepower.
+A high-performance STS-V sedan joined the lineup in 2006.
+It packs a supercharged 4.4-liter V-8 with 469 horsepower.

 (Skip to details on the: STS-V)

 Designed with a chiseled look, the four-door STS features what Cadillac says is a "faster profile" with "more rake" than the CTS.
 Cadillac styling touches include a wide airfoil grille with dual horizontal slats, a dihedral-shaped hood and vertically stacked twin-projector headlights.
 The sides of the STS are devoid of decoration.
 LED taillamps contain indirect optics to provide a more even lighting pattern.

 Body-panel gaps promise close tolerances.
 Either 17- or 18-inch wheels can be installed.